A new McKean-Vlasov stochastic interpretation of the parabolic-parabolic Keller-Segel model: The one-dimensional case: A local existence and uniqueness result for Equation

 \section{A local existence and uniqueness result for Equation \eqref{NLSDEsimple}}

 Set

 The main result in this section is the following theorem. \begin{theorem} Let $T_0>0$ be such that $D(T_0)<1$.
 Assume $p_0 \in L^1(\R)$ and $b\in L^\infty((0,T_0)\times \R)$ continuous w.r.t. space variable.
-Under Hypothesis~$(\text{H})$, Equation \eqref{NLSDEsimple} admits a unique weak solution up to $T_0$ in the class of probability measures on $C([0,T_0],\R)$ whose one dimensional marginal densities satisfy \eqref{density_infty}. \end{theorem} \paragraph{Iterative procedure}We will work with the following sequence of SDE's.
+Under Hypothesis~$(\text{H})$, Equation \eqref{NLSDEsimple} admits a unique weak solution up to $T_0$ such that the probability distributions $\P \circ X_t^{-1}$ admit densities which satisfy \eqref{density_infty}. \end{theorem} \paragraph{Iterative procedure.} Consider the following sequence of SDE's.
 For $k=1$

 Denote the drift of this equation by $b^1(t,x)$.
-Supposing that, in the step $k-1$, the one dimensional time marginals of the law of the solution have densities $p^{k-1}(s,y)$, we define the drift in the step $k$ as
+Supposing that, in the step $k-1$, the one dimensional time marginals of the law of the solution have densities $(p^{k-1}_t)_{t\geq 0}$, we define the drift in the step $k$ as

 The corresponding SDE is